devmehmetates/365-day-of-code/day84(Project25-2).md

 ## Note
 I found other solutions, but even they were not enough to run my project.
 I think it's a problem with my internet connection, but I couldn't find a solution.

+## Note2
+All the challenges were done on the file, but I have no clue whether it works or not.